Women's rights in Saudi Arabia: Sexual violence and trafficking

-Progress and Change
+Progress and change

 Changes in the enforcement of Islamic code have influenced women's rights in Saudi Arabia.
-The Iranian Revolution in 1979 and September 11 attacks in 2001 had significant influence on Saudi cultural history and women's rights.
+The Iranian Revolution in 1979 and the September 11 attacks in 2001 against the United States had significant influence on Saudi cultural history and women's rights.

 In 1979, the revolution in Iran led to a fundamentalist resurgence in many parts of the Islamic world.
-Fundamentalists sought to repel Westernization, and governments sought to defend themselves against revolution.
+Fundamentalists tried to repel Westernization, and governments defended themselves against revolution.
 In Saudi Arabia, fundamentalists occupied the Grand Mosque (Masjid al-Haram) and demanded a more conservative state, including "an end of education of women."
 The government responded with stricter interpretations and enforcement of Islamic laws.
-Newspapers were discouraged from publishing images of women; the Interior Ministry discouraged women, including expatriates, from employment.
+Newspapers were discouraged from publishing images of women, and the Interior Ministry discouraged women, including expatriates, from employment.
 Scholarships for women to study abroad were declined, and wearing the abaya in public became mandatory.

 In contrast, the September 11th, 2001 attacks against the United States precipitated a reaction against ultra-conservative Islamic sentiment; fifteen of the nineteen hijackers in the September 11 attacks came from Saudi Arabia.
 Since then, the mutaween have become less active, and reformists have been appointed to key government posts.
 The government says it has withdrawn support from schools deemed extremist and moderated school textbooks.

 The government under King Abdullah was regarded as moderately progressive.
 It opened the country's first co-educational university, appointed the first female cabinet member, and prohibited domestic violence.
 Gender segregation was relaxed but remained the norm.
 Critics described the reform as far too slow, and often more symbolic than substantive.
 Conservative clerics successfully rebuffed attempts to outlaw child marriage.
 Women were not allowed to vote in the country's first municipal elections, although Abdullah supported a woman's right to drive and vote.
 The few female government officials have had minimal power.
-Norah Al-Faiz, the first female cabinet member, could not appear without her veil, appear on television, or talk to male colleagues except by videoconferencing.
+Norah Al-Faiz, the first female cabinet member, could not be seen without her veil, appear on television, or talk to male colleagues except by videoconferencing.
 She opposes girls' school sports as premature.

-The government has made international commitments to women's rights; it ratified the Convention on the Elimination of All Forms of Discrimination against Women, with the proviso that the convention could not override Islamic law.
+The government has made international commitments to women's rights.
+It ratified the Convention on the Elimination of All Forms of Discrimination against Women, with the proviso that the convention could not override Islamic law.
 However, government officials told the United Nations that there is no contradiction with Islam, and the degree of compliance between government commitments and practice is disputed.
 A 2009 report by the UN questioned whether any international law ratified by the government has ever been applied inside Saudi Arabia.

 Dr. Maha Almuneef said, "There are small steps now.
 There are giant steps coming.
 But most Saudis have been taught the traditional ways.
 You can't just change the social order all at once."